polynomeer/python-practice/README.md

 # Python Practice Repository

-This repository is a structured Python playground for learning, experimentation, and deeper understanding of Python.
+This repository is a structured Python playground for learning, experimentation, and deep exploration of Python language features, patterns, and tools.
-It's organized by purpose: from basic feature exploration to internal behavior analysis and production-grade patterns.
+It supports personal learning, automation, technical blogging, and tool-based development, organized by topic and purpose.

 ---